 - (1) The maturity date shall not exceed the shorter of (i) the longest of the various maximum periods of usefulness for the projects to be financed with bond proceeds, as prescribed by the Local Government Commission pursuant to G.S.
-159-122, or (ii) the end of the thirtieth year after the effective date of the development financing district. - (2) The first payment of principal shall be payable not more than four years after the date of the bonds. - (3) No bonds may be made payable on demand, but any bond may be made subject to redemption prior to maturity, with or without premium, on such notice, at such times, and with such redemption provisions as may be stated.
+159-122, or (ii) the end of the thirtieth year after the effective date of the development financing district. - (2) The first payment of principal shall be payable not more than four years after the date of the bonds. - Any bond may be made payable on demand or tender for purchase as provided in G.S.
+159-79, and any bond may be made subject to redemption prior to maturity, with or without premium, on such notice, at such times, and with such redemption provisions as may be stated.
 Interest on the bonds shall cease when the bonds have been validly called for redemption and provision has been made for the payment of the principal of the bonds, any redemption, any premium, and the interest on the bonds accrued to the date of redemption. - (4) The bonds may bear interest at such rates payable semiannually or otherwise, may be in such denominations, and may be payable in such kind of money and in such place or places within or without this State, as the issuing unit may determine.